 We analyze tactical asset allocation decisions around presidential elections using traditional methodology and then in the context of an efficient frontier analysis rather than the traditional stock-only or bond-only allocations in prior literature.
 To our knowledge, this is the first paper in the literature that addresses asset returns around presidential elections in a mean-variance efficient frontier framework.
 We find that the efficient frontier is sensitive to presidential time periods, with Democrats providing the best risk-reward opportunities over the long term, while Republicans provide better opportunities over the past quarter century.

-Grant, James and Trahan, Emery A., "Tactical Asset Allocation and Presidential Elections" (2005).
+Grant, James L. and Trahan, Emery A., "Tactical Asset Allocation and Presidential Elections" (2005).
 Financial Services Forum Publications.
 Paper 4.